JLX0/auto_research/docs/_sources/index.rst.txt

 - Python code-base, which enables convenient deployment, such as Google Colab notebook, as well as efficient integration with other ML-based tools, such as other LLM agents

-- API documentation are available
+- API documentation is available

 Basic Example
 --------------